A Framework for Enhancing Deep Neural Networks Against Adversarial Malware: Validating Framework via Drebin Dataset

 \subsection{Attack Experiments and Classification Results}

-We consider a threat model that is specified by whether the attacker wages grey-box or white-box attacks, and constraints on the attacker's manipulation operation.
+We present threat models specified by whether the attacker wages grey-box or white-box attacks, and constraints on the attacker's manipulation set.

 \textbf{Grey-box vs. White-box Attacks.} We consider two attack scenarios. (\textbf{i}) \emph{Grey-box attacks}: In this setting, we simulate the attack scenario of the AICS'2019 Challenge organizers.
 That is, the attacker knows the dataset, feature set, but not the defender's learning algorithm.
 The attacker generates adversarial examples from a surrogate classifier.
-We consider a surrogate model of two fully-connected hidden layers (200 neurons each layer) and train the model on the training set using the Adam optimizer with batch size 128, epochs 30, learning rate 0.001. (\textbf{ii}) \emph{White-box attacks}: In this setting, the attacker knows everything about the malware detector.
+We consider a surrogate model of two fully-connected hidden layers (200 neurons each layer) and learn the model on the training set. (\textbf{ii}) \emph{White-box attacks}: In this setting, the attacker knows everything about the malware detector.
 Therefore, the adversarial examples are directly generated from the corresponding malware detector.

 \textbf{Manipulations Constraints.} Given an APK, we consider both \emph{incremental} and \emph{decremental} manipulations.
 The incremental manipulation allows the attacker to insert some objects (e.g., \emph{activity}) into an APK example to avoid detection.
-The decremental manipulation allows the attacker to hide some objects (e.g., \emph{activity}) to evade detection.
-In any case, the adversarial example should preserve the malicious functionality of the malware from which the adversarial example is derived.
+The decremental manipulation allows the attacker to hide some objects (e.g., \emph{activity}) to avoid detection.
+In any case, the adversarial example should preserve the malicious functionality of the malware from which the adversarial example is generated.

 When the attacker uses incremental manipulations, the attacker can insert some manifest features (e.g., request extra permissions and hardware, state additional \emph{services}, \emph{Intent-filter}, etc.).
 However, some elements are hard to insert, such as \emph{content-provider}, because the absence of URI will corrupt an APK example.
 With respect to the \emph{.dex} file, a dead function or class (which is never called) containing specified system APIs can be injected without destroying the APK example.
 The similar means can be performed for the \emph{string} injection (e.g., IP address), as well.